 - Submucosal-protruding in the uterine cavity.

 Fibroids are present in about 1 in 4 women and can be of different sizes and in different locations.

 They can cause:

-- Pain-occasionally the fibroids can necroses inside when they grow too big for their blood supply and this can lead to recurrent pelvic pain.
+- Pain – Occasionally the fibroids can necrose inside when they grow too big for their blood supply, and this can lead to recurrent pelvic pain.